16

 xdg-open 388643rus.pdf

-To manage the rights (permits) of container applications Flatpak, there is a graphic application Flatseal (Com.github.tchx84.Flatseal).
+To manage the rights (permissions) of Flatpak container applications, there is a graphical application Flatseal (com.github.tchx84.Flatseal).

 sudo flatpak install com.github.tchx84.Flatseal